Moody's downgrades India's ratings to Baa3

 (Reuters) - Moody’s downgraded India’s ratings to Baa3 from Baa2 on Monday, saying that the country’s policymaking institutions will be challenged to mitigate the risks of a prolonged period of slower growth, rising debt and stress in the financial sector.

-“Measures to improve India’s fiscal strength, which were at the heart of the government’s policy framework a few years ago, have underwhelmed,” the ratings agency said in a statement moodys.com/research/Moodys-downgrades-Indias-ratings-to-Baa3-maintains-negative-outlook—PR_424605?amp;cid=.
+“Measures to improve India’s fiscal strength, which were at the heart of the government’s policy framework a few years ago, have underwhelmed,” the ratings agency said in a statement.

 The ratings cut was not driven by the impact of the COVID-19 pandemic but amplifies vulnerabilities in India’s credit profile that were present and building prior to the shock, the agency added.